 Communication and dissemination

 The importance of communication and dissemination of information was discussed previously as being a critical part of the initial information needs assessment and stakeholder engagement.
 It is again of primary importance in the reporting process after data analyses.
-At the end, a NFMS’s is not a process for itself but defines its relevance and justification from the fact that it responds to information needs.
+At the end, a NFMS is not a process for itself but defines its relevance and justification from the fact that it responds to information needs.
 Therefore, the NFMS´s overall value is limited if the data collected are not converted into useful information for the forest resource stakeholders.
 In addition, this useful information has to be delivered to stakeholders in a form they can readily understand and use.
 Sometimes it is said that the scientific-technical results of an inventory need to be “translated into meaningful stories of relevance” to the data users.

-Good (that means: goal oriented and well packaged) reporting and dissemination also creates more interest and utilization of the NFMS data by generating new ideas through its examples and informed interpretation.
+Goal oriented and well packaged (i.e., useful) reporting and dissemination also creates more interest and utilization of the NFMS data by generating new ideas through its examples and informed interpretation.

-Communication and dissemination of NFMS reporting shall:
+Communication and dissemination of NFMS reporting should:

 Identify the means by which you will communicate results to all the stakeholders previously identified and possibly others.

-Encourage dissemination to a wider audience because there may be more interested parties, now that NFMS results are readily available.
+Once NFMS results become readily available, encourage dissemination to a wider audience because there may be more interested parties.

+Get feedback from users, including international bodies that require reporting, concerning the utility of the reports with respect to content, format of the data and the presentation of information.

 View reporting activities as a way to promote networking, further stakeholder participation and engagement, and encourage collaborative efforts across different public and private sectors.